IcaliaLabs/guides/happiness/README.md

 ### Take the most out of your text editor

-Well, it's simple, try to learn shortcuts, write faster, avoid using the mouse (just if it is necessary), just try it, we are pretty sure you'll find this kind of funny and productive.
+Well, it's simple, try to learn shortcuts, write faster, avoid using the mouse (just if it is necessary), just try it, we are pretty sure you'll find it kind of funny and productive..

 ### Read more than just technical stuff.